AtmolanderMimi/basm/book/src/fibonacci.md

 INCR Ab 1;
 // we add a cell to store the index
 ALIS Ai 2;
-// the index we want to reach (it's an constant for now) ALIS Vdesired_index 11;
+// the index we want to reach (it's a constant for now) ALIS Vdesired_index 11;

 // this reads like: while (index != desired_index)